jhasse/jngl/README.md

 ## Android

 Install the Android SDK and let `ANDROID_HOME` point to it.
-Also install the NDK and let `ANDROID_NDK_HOME` point to that.
+In the Android SDK Manager install the NDK build tools.
 Type the following to run the test app via ADB:

 ```
 make -C android run
 ```

+You can also open the `android/test` folder in Android Studio and build from there.

 ## iOS